lobre/docker-server-ansible/README.md

 ## Up

+Start the proxy and all the apps.

     ansible-playbook -i <host> up.yml

-Start the proxy and all the apps.
+**CAUTION: the first time, it is advised to launch the proxy manually by following its GitHub documentation.**